Zeroeh/RotMG-Appspot/README.md

 parameters marked with a percent sign (%) are GLOBAL parameters and can seemingly be used in any valid url

-Please note that deca can add or remove links at any time, and will certainly remove links posted here.
+Please note that deca can add or remove links at any time, and have already removed a few links posted here.

 ## Testing Links
 (https://rotmghrdtesting.appspot.com)